pol-maca/icg-imaging/README.md

 The raw data is in the directory ```input```.
 It is organised by test subject ```(spe no1, spe no2)``` each test subject has a number of ``Video nn``` subdirectories, one for each tim the wavelength on the Solaris stack was changed.

 The data in ```spe no1/Video 5```
-comes from a reasonably short case and is useful as a test to check if the Python script is correctly.
-Configured.
+comes from a reasonably short case and is useful as a test to check if the Python script is correctly configured.